The Rockfall Foundation owns and maintains its offices in the historic, 18th-century deKoven House in Middletown.

 Rates for private events: $80 for up to four hours and $20 per additional hour beyond four hours.

 Organizations claiming financial hardship can apply for assistance.
 Additional charges may be imposed on those who incur excess custodial services.

 *The Rockfall Foundation will make available a projector or conference telephone for an additional fee.
 The projection screen may be used at no cost.

 Reservations are encouraged at least 14 days before your desired date as rooms are scheduled on a first-come, first-served basis.
-Payment is due one week prior to meeting date.
+Payment is due upon reservation.
+See the full reservation, cancellation and refunds policy.

 Parking is limited at the deKoven House during the day.
 However, ample parking is available adjacent to the building in the Melilli Plaza Municipal Parking Lot.

 IMPORTANT: It is the responsibility of the organization using the space to return the room(s) to original set up by the end of the reserved time.
 There shall be NO SMOKING, NO OPEN FLAMES, and NO ALCOHOL served at any time.
 View complete Rules and Guidelines here.

 Contact us to schedule your next meeting or view the space at 860.347.0340 or email Amanda Kenyon at email@example.com

 The Rockfall Foundation House Committee oversees operation and management of the deKoven House Community Center, preserving it and ensuring that it be used for the benefit of the community.
 As part of its own environmental and stewardship mission, the Foundation offers nonprofit organizations subsidized, low cost office space as well as the use of the community meeting rooms.